Before you write a single word of your Advertising resume, you’ve got to think about its message.

 So how does all of this fit in a single page resume?
 It all comes to choosing the right layout.

 Which format will best suit to Advertising resumes?

-Deciding this you’ll have to take into account your job experience and the position you’re applying for.
+In order to pick the best resume layout, you’ll have to take into account your job experience and the position you’re applying for.

 Here are the 3 most common layout styles: